night-0909/tiktokfollowers/README.md

 As some accounts aren't accessible without being connected to Tiktok, you'll have better results if you have a Tiktok account.

-Cnnect to your Tiktok account and get your "sessionid_ss" and "tt-target-idc" cookies, then set them in get-followers-details.settings.json
+Connect to your Tiktok account and get your "sessionid_ss" and "tt-target-idc" cookies, then set them in get-followers-details.settings.json